 Where are you vulnerable?
 For Jesus, after forty days of fasting, it was His stomach.
-Maybe for you, after watching the stock market tumble, it's your bank account.
-"You're not going to give that offering to the Lord today, are you?
+Maybe for you, after a tough year at work, it's, "You're not going to give that offering to the Lord today, are you?
 Why don't you turn that tithe into bread for your kids?
 God will understand.
 You need it more than He does."